Power Washers / Pressure Washers

-Which pressure washer is right for you?
+Which power/pressure washer is right for you?

 Pressure washers (power washers) make little work of any outdoor cleaning, from plant machinery to cars, patios to drive ways.
 A very handy piece of kit making that stubborn oil or grime wash away in a fraction of the time it takes using a brush and bucket of water.
 Also often referred to as jet washers, steam cleaners or power washer they use somewhat less water that an ordinary garden hose to complete the same task, helping you save water.

 All pressure washers work in the basis.
 Water enters the pump at low pressure at is pumped out at a high pressure through a nozzle to concentrate the flow on a small area, the pump is either driven by an electric motor or a petrol or diesel engine.

 - No Power supply needed, this allows it to be much more mobile.

 - Higher pressure and flow rate than most electrics.